ignite/cli/docs/kb/types.md

 description: Reference list of supported types.
 ---

-# Ignite CLI Supported Types
+# Ignite CLI supported types

 Types with CRUD operations are scaffolded with the `ignite scaffold` command.